OlhaShulikaUJ/SUM_project/NSM/readme.md

 ## 🚀 How to Use It

 **SimFLEX** (Simulation Framework for Feeder Location Evaluation) is an open-source simulation-optimization tool developed in Python to support data-driven decisions on deploying on-demand feeder bus services.
-It integrates travel demand modeling, utility-based discrete choice, and performance assessment using the following components: `SUM-main`, `ExMAS`, `MSA`, `KPI`, and the accessibility sensitivity coefficient (ASC).
 This subsection outlines how to install, configure, and use SimFLEX for urban transport scenario evaluation.

 ---

-### 🛠️ Installation
+### 🛠️ Getting Started

 1. Ensure you have **Python 3.8+** installed.
 2. Clone the repository: